 - Learn more about application requirements and deadlines.

 - Review the application instructions thoroughly before completing the online application form.

 - Registration Fees:

 Scholarships are open to all MLA members who indicate on the application form that they have a financial need.
-Non MLA applicants should explore benefits for MLA members.
-MLA members receive RTI fee discounts and are entitled to apply for and receive RTI scholarship opportunities.
+Non MLA applicants should explore benefits available to MLA members.
 First time members ($150/year) and librarians with salaries $40,000 or less ($120/year) have reduced membership fees.
 Learn more about MLA membership fees and benefits.
 Registration fee includes tuition and participation in RTI online community of practice.

 MLA Continuing Education (CE) Credit and AHIP Points

-RTI is approved for 48 MLA continuing education (CE) contact hours.
+RTI Participants receive 48 MLA continuing education (CE) contact hours.
 Interested participants may apply for 30 points toward membership in the Academy of Health Information Professional (AHIP).

-RTI offers various scholarships to MLA members to enable practicing health sciences professionals to attend the institute.
+RTI offers various scholarships to MLA members to support practicing health sciences professionals to attend the institute.
 Scholarships are open to all MLA members who indicate on the application form that they have a financial need.
 Non MLA applicants should explore MLA membership options and benefits in order to apply and receive RTI scholarship opportunities.
 Learn more about MLA membership fees and benefits.